rachartier/tiny-inline-diagnostic.nvim/README.md

             tabstop = 4,               -- Number of spaces per tab when expanding tabs },

-        -m Show all diagnostics on the current cursor line, not just those under the cursor show_all_diags_on_cursorline = false,
+        -- Show all diagnostics on the current cursor line, not just those under the cursor show_all_diags_on_cursorline = false,

         -- Enable diagnostics display in insert mode